 - 40 “Class B” Credits in anesthesia practice as well as a wide range of professional development topics

-- 4 Core Modules which address applied clinical pharmacology, human physiology and pathophysiology, airway management, and anesthesia equipment
+- 4 Core Modules that address applied clinical pharmacology, human physiology and pathophysiology, airway management, and anesthesia equipment

-At the end of each 8-year period, you’ll be required to take the CPC assessment exam.
-This exam consists of 150 questions that test how well you know the 4 Core Modules.
+You must take the CPC assessment exam at the end of each 8-year period.
+This exam has 150 questions that test how well you know the 4 Core Modules.

 Nurse Anesthetist Salary

 According to the Bureau of Labor Statistics (BLS), the average annual salary* for Nurse Anesthetists is $202,00.

 The highest-paid Nurse Anesthetists can earn over $250,000.